-- Transportaton Challenges: Some students miss school because of neighborhood violence or dangerous intersections in route to the campus.
-Schools and communities have started creating "Walking School Buses" and other approaches to keep kids safe. - Safe Routes to Schools toolbox - Some students have no school bus or reliable transportation to take them to school; transit agencies and parent carpools can help.
+Transportaton Challenges: Some students miss school because of neighborhood violence or dangerous intersections in route to the campus.
+Schools and communities have started creating "Walking School Buses" and other approaches to keep kids safe.

+• Some students have no school bus or reliable transportation to take them to school; transit agencies and parent carpools can help.

-In Springfield, Massachusetts, dozens of elementary school students wait on street corners every morning for the\"Walking School Bus" to arrive.
+In Springfield, Massachusetts, dozens of elementary school students wait on street corners every morning for the "Walking School Bus" to arrive.
 Led by teachers and parents, the organized walk provides a safe and healthy way for children to get to school.
 Average daily attendance rates are up, and tardiness is down, school officials report.

 In Waco, Texas, the school district worked with the city transit agency to offer free rides for middle and high school students who don't have school bus service.
-More than 10,000 students have taken the free rides so far, and other communities are considering similar programs.
+More than 10,000 students have taken the free rides.